kanishkaman/UMC-301-Project/data_retrieval/README.md

 2. **Information Retrieval**:
    - Fetches species information from Wikipedia and enhances it using Gemini AI.
+   - In the Streamlit version, LangChain with Ollama is used instead.

 3. **Species Occurrence Data**:
    - Retrieves species occurrence data from GBIF/iNaturalist API and saves it to a CSV file.